 As interference causes data errors which, in turn, slows down network speed as information must be retransmitted until it makes its way through, it then follows that a stronger signal will likely lead to faster data speeds, as long as you already aren’t close to your data max.
 Indeed, for an already strong signal, increasing the signal won’t lead to any appreciable gains in transmission speeds, but boosting a signal from barely usable will greatly increase your data speed.

 weBoost Data Signal Boosters

 If you’ve been suffering from intermittent, slow or unreliable cell data indoors, weBoost can help.
-Whether it’s your office, home, car or another environment, data signal boosters can prevent dropped calls and improve your data connection on the service or plan you already have.
+Whether it’s your office, home, car, or another environment, a cell phone signal booster can prevent dropped calls and improve your data connection on the service or plan you already have.